 Day 10 we spend in the Canadian capital city of Ottawa and explore the old city centre.
 The easiest plan would be to do a guided walking tour in the morning and have lunch somewhere around the Byward Market.
 In the afternoon, stroll around, explore shops, or perhaps visit one of the museums.
 Ottawa has several great museums that will satisfy adults and kids, too.

-Absolute must-see attractions in Ottawa are the Parliament buildings, Rideau Canal Locks, Bytown Museum, Fairmont Hotel, Byward Market, Notre-Dame Basilica, National Gallery of Canada, Canadian Museum of History.
+Absolute must-see attractions in Ottawa are the Parliament buildings, Rideau Canal Locks, Bytown Museum, Fairmont Hotel, Byward Market, Notre-Dame Basilica, National Gallery of Canada, Canadian Museum of History, Canadian War Museum.
 You might like to learn about making coins in the Royal Canadian Mint.
 I also highly recommend the Canada Science and Technology Museum, especially for families with school-aged kids.

 DAY 11: DRIVING HOME

 The fun is over and today we conclude our amazing Gaspe Peninsula road trip by a long drive home.
 Lucky are those who live within 2-3 hours.

 Sign up for our free email to join hundreds of readers getting epic family travel tips, road trip itineraries, free check lists, travel resources, hiking and gear ideas twice a month.

 I hope you like this Gaspésie road trip plan and even more I am looking forward to reading your comments you drop me here below after you return home from this epic trip.